 Internal auditing is an independent, objective activity designed to add value and continuously improve programs.
 Periodic assessment of program effectiveness is conducted through systematic internal audits that are planned and carried out on behalf of management to measure performance, the effectiveness of the program element processes and to promote continuous improvement.
-An audit schedule is prepared annually and ensures that each licensed activity program element is audited at least once every three years.
+An audit schedule is prepared annually.
 Table 3 provides a summary of internal audits conducted in the reporting period.
-The identified non-conformances were of low consequence, with the majority related to the accuracy and detail in documentation and procedural adherence.
+Two audits were planned for 2023, but only the Change Control Audit was conducted.
+The Use of Experience (OPEX) Management Program audit was not conducted as planned but has been included in the 2024 schedule.
+The identified non-conformance was of low consequence and was related to the accuracy and detail in documentation.
 All identified non-conformances are assigned and tracked to closure.
 There were no systemic deficiencies identified.
 The assessed program elements were determined to be effective.